 It is a country hidden in the mighty Himalaya, between India and China.
 The independent Bhutanese people have largely lived a life of total isolation from the world.
 Those fortunate enough to visit Bhutan portray it as a unique, deeply spiritual, and mystical experience.

-Bhutan islands include subtropical savannahs to forests to the unforgiving Himilayas that guard the country’s eastern border and a very limited percent of tourists can travel to Bhutan in the year that is a reason and helping to protect the domestic people and culture, its natural beauty.
+Bhutan's islands include subtropical savannahs to forests, to the unforgiving Himalayas that guard the country’s eastern border, and a very limited number of tourists can travel to Bhutan in the year, which is a reason and helps to protect the domestic people and culture, and its natural beauty.

-Nepal Spirit Adventure has been organizing Bhutan tour with decades of experience as per travels need.
+Nepal Spirit Adventure has been organizing Bhutan tours for decades of experience to meet travelers' needs.
 You are welcome and enjoy the tour according to your Bhutan trip holiday.
-Our trip itineraries are friendly and openly help you to make the customize price and hotel accommodation according to your budget.
+Our trip itineraries are friendly and openly help you to customize the price and hotel accommodation according to your budget.

 Facts and Figures